astral-sh/rye/docs/guide/sources.md

 ### `index`

 This is a [PEP 503](https://www.python.org/dev/peps/pep-0503/) type index as provided by tools such as PyPI or [devpi](https://github.com/devpi/devpi).
-It correponds to the arguments `--index-url` or `--extra-index-url` in pip.
+It corresponds to the arguments `--index-url` or `--extra-index-url` in pip.

 ### `find-links`